Photo evidence thwarts farcical prosecution.

 The Crown’s case was that, during Covid-19 Alert Level 4, Mr McLachlan reacted violently to Lorraine Martin after she had taken a photo of Mr McLachlan’s dog.
 Mr McLachlan gave evidence that it was in fact Ms Martin who had unleashed Mr McLachlan’s dog which was tied to a fence while Mr McLachlan was nearby chatting with a friend and that Ms Martin took exception to Mr McLachlan taking a photo of Ms Martin afterwards.

 Mr McLachlan claimed that Ms Martin attacked him twice before he confiscated the camera and rang the police.
 Corinne Keast claimed that, after Mr McLachlan told her that the camera was used as a weapon and that he was on the phone to police, she asked for the return of the camera and then the witnesses approached Ms Martin on two occasions to return the camera but she refused.
-A witness took the camera to June Turner, who had previously taken photos of dogs and lodged complaints with the council.
+A witness, John Keast, took the camera to June Turner, who had previously taken photos of dogs and lodged complaints with the council.
 In her evidence to the court, Turner accepted the camera of someone she claims she didn’t know.

 Ms Martin provided considerable detail about her plan with the 111 dispatcher to collect photos of dogs and people not wearing masks to send to the Mahurangi Matters to be published at the next issue at Covid Alert Level 3.
 Despite this plot and news of the altercation spreading throughout the community, Mahurangi Matters published a letter from June Turner’s husband.

-The 111 call from Lorraine Martin was then played to the court, where a female could be overheard in the background on several occasions coaching Lorraine Martin on what to say to the operator.
+The 111 call from Lorraine Martin was played to the court, where a female could be overheard in the background on several occasions coaching Lorraine Martin on what to say to the operator.
 Lorraine Martin said that Ian Taylor rang 111 and handed the phone handset to Lorraine Martin.
 Ms Martin visited the Taylor's home immediately before and after the incident involving Mr McLachlan.

 Despite Lorraine Martin claiming to not know Mr McLachlan by name – and a police notebook not providing any details of the alleged attacker – Lorraine Martin mentions Mr McLachlan’s name four times in the 111 call, describing Mr McLachlan as “a real troublemaker.”